 Python Error Handling

-Error handling in Python is the process of managing errors or exceptions that arise during the execution of a program.
+Python error handling involves managing exceptions that occur during program execution.
 Proper error handling ensures your program runs smoothly and fails gracefully when unexpected conditions occur.

 Key Concepts in Python Error Handling